subhojit777/imag/README.md

 Please note that the documentation is work in progress as well and may be outdated.

+## Contact

+You can contact [me](https://github.com/matthiasbeyer) via mail at beyermatthias dot de if you need to.

+Feel free to join our new IRC channel at freenode: #imag.

 ## License

 We chose to distribute this software under terms of GNU LGPLv2.1.